BCDevOps/platform-services/monitoring/cerberus/readme.md

 ### TODO:
 - turn into CCM
 - update `quay.io/openshift/origin-tests:latest` tag
-- update Dockerfile to take in custom checks
+- work on dc and configmaps for custom checks

 ### Build and Deploy Cerberus